Canadian Council of Churches

 Founded in 1944, Canadian Council of Churches (CCOC) is a conglomerate of 26 member churches of Christian faith, including Anglican, Catholic, Evangelical, Orthodox, Free Church, and Protestant groups.
 CCOC’s mission is to “respond to Christ’s call for unity and peace, seek Christ’s truth with affection for diversity, and act in love through prayer, dialogue, and witness to the gospel.”

 Canadian Council of Churches is the controlling body of Project Ploughshares.
 Established in 1976, Project Ploughshares is a research institute that analyzes peace and security issues to identify the root causes of armed conflict and create measures and policies for world peace.
-Its major areas of research and policy work are nuclear disarmament, defence and human security, conventional weapons, space security, refugees and forced migration, and armed conflicts.
+Its major areas of research and policy work are nuclear disarmament, arms trade, emerging technology, and space security.

 My anchor